Skip to main content

 "class User: pass",

-# ... more code or text
+// ... more code or text

-2. Call the Embeddings API
+Call the Embeddings API

 Send your inputs to the embeddings endpoint to get vector representations.

-url = "https://embeddings.endpoint.relace.run/v1/code/embed"
+const url = "https://embeddings.endpoint.relace.run/v1/code/embed";

-headers = {
+const headers = {

 "Content-Type": "application/json"

-data = {
+const data = {

-"model": "relace-embed-v1",
+model: "relace-embed-v1",

-"input": inputs,
+input: inputs,

-# Optional: "output_dtype": "float" # or "binary"
+// Optional: output_dtype: "float" // or "binary"

-embeddings = response.json()
+const embeddings = await response.json();

-3. Parse Embedding Results
+Parse Embedding Results

 The API returns an array of embeddings, one for each input string, and usage info.